EvanHahn/JSTypes/README.md

 1. Check if variables are of certain types (numbers, strings, undefined)
 2. Reliably create certain values (`undefined`, `NaN`, `Infinity`)

+Note that you probably shouldn't use JSTypes unless you need it -- other popular libraries like [jQuery](http://jquery.com) and [Underscore](http://underscorejs.org/) already have many of these methods.
+If you aren't using these libraries, then JSTypes might be of help!

 Examples:

 ```javascript